A Code Inspector initiates a case when:

-A code officer observing a violation, citizen call in, letter or online complaint and other city departments or entities, initiates a case.
-All complaints are inspected and verified by a code officer and if a violation exists, the code officer takes further action towards obtaining voluntary compliance.
+All complaints are inspected and verified by a code inspector and if a violation exists, the code inspector takes further action toward obtaining voluntary compliance.

-Once violations are verified, a notice may be left, hand delivered or mailed to a property owner.
-The notice explains the type of violation(s), specify the number of days given for compliance, and an Administrative Citation is issued for a fine of up to $250.00 if the violations are not complied.
+Once violations are verified, a notice may be, hand delivered or mailed to a property owner.
+The notice explains the type of violation(s), and specifies the number of days given for compliance.

 A re-inspection of the property will take place to determine if the violations have been corrected.
-The property owner does not need to be present at the time of the inspection.
-If the violations have been complied, an affidavit of compliance will be issued and mailed to the address of record for the owner.
+If the violations have been rectified, an affidavit of compliance will be issued and mailed to the address of record for the owner.

-We request that you keep contact with your code officer.
+We request that you keep contact with your code inspector.
 Let him/her know if there are any issues or delays in correcting the violation(s).

 You may request additional time to correct the violation if you are making progress on correcting the violation(s).
 The request is not an automatic guarantee.
 Certain issues cannot be delayed such as stagnant pools, overgrown grass and unsecured structures.